DawidBastek/TodoList/README.md

     * Extra task
         * Add possibility for clearing test data by using `LaunchArguments.append("clearLocalData")` parameter in tests

-Finally feel free to modify the existing code to ease testability and submit pull requests if you have suggestions for improvements.
+Finally feel free to modify the existing code.
+The application is for you.

 ## Copyright
 MIT License.